clerk/clerk-docs/README.md

   Clerk Documentation
 </h1>

+Clerk is more than authentication, and we want to convey every feature of Clerk's as best as we can to make authentication and user management simpler for everyone.
+Explaining these concepts can sometimes be tricky, but with the help of a community, we can collaborate, share ideas, find the right words, and achieve greater clarity.

+We encourage you to contribute to Clerk's documentation!
+You can get started by following [this guide](./CONTRIBUTING.md).

-This repository contains the documentation content for [Clerk docs](https://clerk.com/docs).
+> This repository contains the open-source documentation *content* for [Clerk docs](https://clerk.com/docs).
+The *source code* for the docs site is not yet open source, so if you have any questions or suggestions about *non-content* related matters, please [reach out](https://clerk.com/support).

-If you've ever wanted to contribute to open source and want to help improve Clerk's documentation, you can follow [this guide](./CONTRIBUTING.md) to get started.

-## Community

-If you have questions or just need a little clarity, our community and our team is ready to help you in the official [Clerk discord](https://discord.com/invite/b5rXHjAg7A).

-## Found an issue in the docs?
+## Found an issue?

-If you have found an issue with our documentation, please create an [issue](https://github.com/clerkinc/clerk-docs/issues) or create a [pull request](https://github.com/clerkinc/clerk-docs/pulls) to fix it.
+If you have found an issue with our documentation, please create an [issue](https://github.com/clerkinc/clerk-docs/issues).

+If it's a quick fix, such as a misspelled word or a broken link, feel free to skip creating an issue.
+Go ahead and create a [pull request](https://github.com/clerkinc/clerk-docs/pulls) with the solution :rocket:

 ## Want to leave feedback?

 Feel free to create an [issue](https://github.com/clerkinc/clerk-docs/issues) with the **feedback** label.
 Our team will take a look at it and get back to you as soon as we can!

+## Connect with us

+You can discuss ideas, ask questions, and meet others from the community in our [Discord](https://discord.com/invite/b5rXHjAg7A).

+If you prefer, you can also find support through our [Twitter](https://twitter.com/ClerkDev), or you can [email](mailto:support@clerk.dev) us!